cp-algorithms/cp-algorithms/src/graph/finding-negative-cycle-in-graph.md

 		}
 	}

-#The decision by the algorithm of Floyd-Warshall
+## Using Floyd-Warshall algorithm

-Floyd-Warshall algorithm allows to solve a second statement of the problem - when you need to find all pairs of vertices (i, j) Between which there is not the shortest path (ie, it has an infinitesimal amount).
+Floyd-Warshall algorithm allows to solve the second version of the problem - finding all pairs of vertices $(i, j)$ which don't have a shortest path between them (i.e. a path of arbitrarily small weight exists).

-Again, a more detailed explanation is contained in the description of the algorithm of Floyd-Warshall , but here we present only the result.
+Again, the details can be found in Floyd-Warshall algorithm article, and here we describe only its application.

-Once the algorithm of Floyd-Warshall will work for the input graph Let's brute force over all pairs of vertices (i, j) And check infinitesimal shortest path for each pair of i at j or not.
-To do this Let's brute over the third vertex t And if it turned out for her d [t][t] <0 (i.e. it is in a cycle of negative weight), and she is accessible from i and because it is achievable j - The path (i, j) It could have infinitesimal length.
+Run Floyd-Warshall algorithm on the graph.
+Iterate over all pairs of vertices $(i, j)$ and for each pair check whether they have a shortest path between them.
+To do this try all possibilities for a third vertex $t$, and if for one of them $d[t][t] < 0$ (i.e. it is part of a cycle of negative weight), and $t$ can be reached from $i$ and $j$ can be reached from $t$, then the path from $i$ to $j$ can have arbitrarily small weight.

-#Implementation:
+### Implementation

 	for ( int i = 0 ; i < n ; ++ i )
 		for ( int j = 0 ; j < n ; ++ j )